On Polynomial Representations of the DP Color Function: Theta Graphs and Their Generalizations: Introduction

 \subsection{Summary of Results}

 We study the two questions stated above in the context of Generalized Theta graphs and graphs with a feedback vertex set of size 1 which is a family of graphs that contains Generalized Theta graphs.
+A \emph{feedback vertex set} of a graph is a subset of vertices whose removal makes the resulting induced subgraph acyclic.
+Clearly, a Generalized Theta graph has a feedback vertex set of size one.